Call for Concern - Martha's rule

 Patients can contact the Call for Concern team if they are worried that their own condition as an inpatient, or that of a friend or relative, admitted to our hospital is getting worse.

-We are advising patients to speak to a nurse or doctor on the ward and say that they would like an update on how the patient is doing.
-Staff should arrange this for them, but we have advised that someone may not be able to speak to them right away.
+We advise people to speak to a nurse or doctor on the ward first and say that they would like an update on how the patient is doing.
+If this is not possible, or you feel your concerns are not fully addressed, then the next step would be to use Call for Concern.

 Who can call?

-How do I get information from the healthcare team about my loved one's condition?
+How do I get information about my relative's condition?

-Please speak to a nurse or doctor on the ward and say that you would like an update on how the patient is doing.
-They will arrange this for you, but someone may not be able to speak to you right away.
+Please speak to a nurse or doctor on the ward and say that you would like an update.
+They will arrange this for you, but someone may not be able to speak immediately.

-Always discuss your concerns with the doctors and nurses responsible for your /your loved one’s care on the ward first.
-In daytime hours this can ensure that members of staff who know the most about your condition can give you advice and support, and act upon your concerns.
+We strongly advise you to discuss your concerns with the doctors and nurses on the ward first.
+This ensures that members of staff who know the most about their condition can act upon your concerns quickly.

 What happens when I contact call for Concern?